herbbetz/betzBirdiary/README.md

-# betzBirdiary
-Code Fork of Birdiary project (https://www.wiediversistmeingarten.org)

 The birdiary project 'https://www.wiediversistmeingarten.org/de/' provides a manual and software to upload videos of birds feeding in your garden to their internet platform.
 The videos are taken by a raspicam and triggered by a balance, that the feeding bird sits on.
 My code was derived from the project's 120423.img and https://abyz.me.uk/rpi/pigpio/ among others.

 My own image for flashing to SD Card is configured to the password: pi/bird24 (bird24root for su).
+You can find the install instructions [here](image/imgInstall.md).
-Please adapt '/etc/wpa_supplicant/wpa_supplicant.conf' and '/etc/dhcpcd.conf' to your needs and use your own API keys for birdiary in 'station2/configBird.py' (configBird2.py).
+Use your own API keys from birdiary in 'station2/configBird.py' (configBird2.py).
 Also use your own API keys or credentials in any communication scripts to the outside, like Macrodroid (mdroid.sh).
 When this is done, reboot and point any browser to http://your-stations-ip4:8080 .